George Pataki: 2002 campaign

 Pataki was considered a strong contender for a third term, despite having pledged in 1994 to serve only two terms.
 He ran again on a ticket with Lt.
 Gov. Mary Donohue and the Democrats faced a primary battle between State Comptroller Carl McCall and former HUD Secretary Andrew Cuomo, Mario Cuomo's son.
 Pataki emphasized his previous work and the need to have continuity following Sept.
 11.

 McCall essentially secured the Democratic nomination when Andrew Cuomo stumbled (and ultimately withdrew before the primary at the urging of his mentor Bill Clinton); Cuomo was quoted in the media as saying, regarding Pataki's performance post-9/11:

 Pataki stood behind the leader.
 He held the leader's coat.
 He was a great assistant to the leader.
 But he was not a leader.
 Cream rises to the top, and Rudy Giuliani rose to the top.

 Pataki sought the nomination of the Independence Party of New York in his bid for a third term as well.
 He faced the party's founder and 1994 and 1998 nominee, Thomas Golisano, in his bid for the nomination.
 Pataki ran an active primary campaign and lost to Golisano.
 Donohue did win the primary for lieutenant governor and was the running mate of both Pataki and Golisano in the general election.

 In the general election, Pataki defeated McCall and Golisano easily.
 As in 1998 due to Golisano's presence on the ballot, Pataki did not win a majority, instead winning a plurality.
 Pataki won 49.4% of the vote, and McCall only mustered 33.5% with wins in four of the five New York City boroughs.
 Golisano finished with the highest vote total of his political career, and the highest vote total for any candidate of the Independence Party of New York in any statewide election.

 This was the last time a Republican was elected Governor of New York, and the last time a Republican has cracked over 41% in a gubernatorial election until the 2022 election in which Republican candidate Congressman Lee Zeldin amassed 47% of the vote against incumbent Democrat Kathy Hochul.

 Retirement from the governorship

 By the summer of 2005, opinion polls indicated that Pataki would face an uphill battle if he sought a fourth term in 2006.
 Accordingly, he announced on July 27, 2005, that he would not do so, saying that New York was "a better state than it was 10 years ago" and that he was retiring so he could "follow a new path, find new challenges."
-He was succeeded by Eliot Spitzer.
+He was succeeded by Democrat Eliot Spitzer.

 Governorship and political positions

-As Governor of New York, Pataki was known as a moderate Republican who cut taxes and was tough on crime, but who also supported gun control, environmental protection, gay rights, and abortion rights.
+As Governor of New York, Pataki was known as a moderate to Liberal Republican who cut taxes and was tough on crime, but who also supported gun control, environmental protection, gay rights, and abortion rights.